bwangsta/leaderboard/README.md

 - [ ] Add form validation
 - [ ] Add pagination
 - [ ] Add feature to edit and delete matches and players
+- [ ] Filter matches by date, player, and game

 <p align="right">(<a href="#readme-top">back to top</a>)</p>